slaypni/xml2data/README.md

 xml2data
 ========

-xml2data is a Python library for converting xml into native data, according to css-like format.
+xml2data is a Python library for converting xml into native data, according to css-selector like format.

 Requirements
 ------------